technqvi/aws-bedrock-gen-ai-project/README.md

 ## Incident Agent
 <img src="images/incident-agent.png"/>
-The image illustrates the incident management workflow using the Amazon Bedrock knowledge base.
-The process involves the Incident-Agent receiving real-time incident data, updating the status, and providing details to the Agent.
+The image illustrates the process of the Incident-Agent to orchestrate various tasks for IT Incident Manangement System including

-* The Agent performs actions, updates incident details, and adds them to the AWS Lambda bot actions.
+* Retrieving Historical incident data from the knowledge base is retrieved to assist in resolving the incident.
-* Historical incident data from the knowledge base is retrieved to assist in resolving the incident.
+* Fetching real-time incident data in order to updating the status, and adding incident details to the Agent toward the AWS Lambda function to database right away.

 ### Incident Severity Level Classification
 <img src="images/incident-severity-classification.jpg">